by Ed Piotrowski and CarPreview staff

 The 2021 Corolla Hybrid sedan should continue with outstanding ratings of 53/52/52 mpg city/highway/combined.

-Will there be new features?
+Will the 2021 Corolla have new features?

-Will 2021 prices be different?
+Will 2021 Corolla prices be different?

-The Hybrid LE would represent an outstanding value at about $24,250.
-If Toyota adds XLE and XSE versions, we estimate their base prices will be around $28,000 and $30,000, respectively.
+The Hybrid LE was an outstanding value at about $24,055.
+If Toyota adds XLE and XSE versions, expect base prices of around $28,000 and $30,000, respectively.

-When does it come out?
+When does the 2021 Corolla come out?